caseybarajas-oss/.github/profile/README.md

 </p>

 ## 🎯 Mission
-This organization serves as a centralized hub for all my open source contributions, forks, and improvements to various FOSS projects.
+This organization serves as a centralized hub for all my open source contributions, forks, and improvements to various OSS projects.
 My goal is to give back to the community while maintaining transparency and encouraging collaboration.

 ## 🔍 What You'll Find Here
 - **Project Forks**: Maintained versions of upstream repositories with specific improvements or fixes